Written From… An insufferably hot room in the wet tropics of Queensland, Australia

 In turn, when in the full force of experiential consumption, little to no attention is given to how tourism affects the region and its peoples.
 In Sibambe, the encounter with the indigenous commune is nothing more than a photo opportunity – a trophy of experience.

 There is no cogitation or will to know more of the peoples; that the man in the commune who is highly regarded by the visitors because he can speak english is in fact a victim of Trumpian vilification and deportation – leaving behind a son in the US.
-Or that the man who rents the llama makes only $100 dollars a week – well below the minimum wage – and works 1 week of the month as part of a rotating group that travels 1 hour and 40 minutes to be no more than a photo op, and dancing show puppets under the guise of cultural insight, for the satisfaction of the visitor and for the perpetuation of tourism.
+Or that the man who rents the llama makes only $100 dollars a week – well below the minimum wage, which reflects unequal economic distributions relative both to rural regions and indigenous populations – and works 1 week of the month as part of a rotating group that travel great lengths to be no more than photo ops and dancing show puppets under the guise of cultural insight, for the satisfaction of the visitor and for the perpetuation of tourism.

 This question of the existential self-definition of the tourist merchant follows from the above.
 In the case of the aforementioned deported man, he had no other choice than to play a typecast role defined and created against the backdrop of the insatiable tourist industry.
 The merchants in the immediate surroundings of the square beside the Alausí train station enact their role against the same backdrop.
 Ultimately, defined by the gluttonous industry and catering to it – merchants and displays both a construct of tourism rather than an affirmation of authenticity.